 In the wake of the current virus outbreak, much of the world has been instructed to practice social distancing and self-quarantine by staying at home.
 Traveling anywhere during this time is discouraged and often impossible due to the enforcement of lockdowns, travel bans, and closed borders.

-Major events are being postponed or canceled, including the Tokyo Olympics, which will now (hopefully) be happening in 2021.
-For many of us, everyday life has been drastically altered in an attempt to “flatten the curve” of the pandemic.
+Major events are being postponed or canceled, and for many of us, everyday life has been drastically altered in an attempt to “flatten the curve” of the pandemic.

 Online classes are now the norm while school buildings are closed.
 Businesses have either shuttered or transitioned to remote work for employees.
 Extracurriculars like nights out with friends at the pub or yoga classes at the gym aren’t possible right now.

 These disruptions aren’t in vain, of course.
 Staying home and practicing proper hygiene are the best things we can do to limit the spread of this virus, especially among vulnerable populations.